Are Tiny Houses Great? 77 Reasons People Love Them

 Who Can Benefit:

 - If you have a traveling job, tiny homes area way to take your home with you from location to location without having to re-settle.
 (There are a lot of traveling professions, nurses, teachers, construction, these are big industries.
-A normal part of that career choice used to include regular displacements from home… now it doesn’t have to!)
+A normal part of that career choice used to include regular displacements from home, now, because of tiny homes it doesn’t have to!)

-- Anyone who wants to create (and everyone should!) and build with your own hands – it’s an amazing and rewarding experience.
+- For anyone who wants to create (and everyone should!) and build with your own hands – it’s an amazing and rewarding experience.

 - If you have an aging person in your family who needs monitored but would like to maintain independence they can come live near a relative, generally providing an improved quality of life for both the aging person and the other family members.